fattyageboy/berthcare/project-documentation/architecture-output.md

 Not features for features' sake.
 Not complexity for complexity's sake.

-**Just simple, elegant, invisible technology that helps nurses care for patients.**
+**Just simple, elegant, invisible technology that helps caregivers care for patients.**

 That's the architecture.
 That's the philosophy.